1. What are they and what are they used for?

 2. When is it advisable to use them?

-The organization in mailboxes is recommended for entities with a high volume of processing and a large number of users, since it allows to have a clear organization, improving the management of access to services and the efficiency of the entity.
-This type of organization allows users to see only the services of the mailboxes to which they are assigned, although it involves an initial investment of time and management.
+The organization in mailboxes is recommended for entities with a high volume of processing and a large number of users, as it allows for a clear organization, improving the management of access to services and the efficiency of the entity.
+This type of organization allows users to only see the services of the mailboxes to which they are assigned, although it involves an initial investment of time and management.

-For organizations with few users and an internal policy of open and unrestricted access to information, it is recommended to do without the mailbox system .
-However, it is important to note that in this case, everyone will have access to all services without restrictions.
+For entities with few users and an internal policy of open and unrestricted access to information, it is recommended to do without the mailbox system .
+However, it is important to keep in mind that in this case, everyone will have access to all services without restrictions.

-Organizing in mailboxes is more efficient, although it requires more initial and management effort.
+Organization in mailboxes is more efficient although it requires more initial and management effort.
 On the other hand, working without mailboxes simplifies the initial process, but it is important to keep in mind that all users can see everything.

-Before creating the mailbox organization for your organization, it is essential to spend time reflecting on the following aspects:
+Before creating mailbox organization for your entity, it is essential to spend time reflecting on the following aspects:

-• Do you want all users of your organization to be able to manage all services?
+• Do you want all users in your organization to be able to manage all services?

-• If so , you do not need to use the mailbox system.
+• If so , you don't need to use the mailbox system.

 • If not , what logic should they follow and what organization should the mailboxes reflect?